No script

 See details

-Unfortunately due to high demand and low capacity, most wineries organise wine tastings only for groups of 4 people or more.
-So if 2 people show up it’s unlikely they’ll take them.
-But luckily for you we developed strong partnerships with some premium wineries so if you want a Romanian wine tasting paired with local cheeses for two - we can arrange that!
+However, most wineries host tastings for groups of 4 or more due to limited capacity.
+But luckily for you, we developed strong partnerships with some premium wineries so if you want a Romanian wine tasting paired with local cheeses for two - we can arrange that!

 Let’s go back to the mountains!
 One of the more unique things you to do in Romania is wildlife watching - especially brown bears of which we have the largest population in Europe!